hotosm/drone-tm/README.md

 ## Contribution

-Drone TM is an open-source project, and we welcome contributions from the community.
+DroneTM is an open-source project, and we welcome contributions from the community.
 Whether you're a developer, a drone pilot, or just passionate about mapping, you can get involved:

 - **Fork the Repository**: https://github.com/hotosm/drone-tm
 - **Report Issues**: https://github.com/hotosm/drone-tm/issues